r2devops/hub/docs/job-structure.md

     ```

-## 🗺 Job screenshots
+## 🖼️ Job screenshots

-Jobs can include screenshots or any pictures to improve documentation and
+Jobs can include screenshots, or any pictures, to improve documentation and
-provide an overview of what job does
+provide an overview of what the job does.

-You can add as many picture as you want in this folder but try to add only
+You can add as many pictures as you want in this folder, but try to add only
 relevant images.
 You just have to put the file inside the folder, and they will
 be included in the documentation.